altamashali/parallel-sorting-algorithms/Report.md

 ## 4. _due 11/19_ Performance evaluation

 CPU Resources:
-- Request 16 node
+- Requested 16 nodes
-- Request 4 tasks/cores per node
+- Assigned 4 tasks/cores per node
-- Request 8GB memory per node
+- Requested 8GB memory per node

 GPU Resources:
-- Requesting 4 tasks/cores per node
+- Requested 1 GPU per node
-- Request 8GB memory per node
+- Assigned 4 tasks/cores per node
-- Request 1 GPU per node
+- Requested 8GB memory per node

 Important Note: For strong and weak scaling, we’re only showing the comparison with computation time for right now.
 Once we finish collecting our communication time, we will have the data for total and communication.
 Our GPU data includes total, computation, and communication time.